Completing the Workplace Profile

 Other Managers (OM)

-OMs are responsible for operational functions.
-They oversee day-to-day work, following and enforcing their entity’s defined parameters.
+OMs are responsible for operational functions and overseeing day-to-day work.
 They may be responsible for strategies, policies and plans to meet business needs for their areas of work.
 They often manage time, financial and other resources, and assets such as facilities or IT infrastructure.
 They may also coordinate different functions or people.
 Line managers belong to this category, but supervisors do not.

 • You are required to provide remuneration data for these employees.